charlesquick/AOG-Bogballe-Bridge/README.md

 This script listens to the autoSteerData and machineData PGNs emitted by AgOpenGPS and sends them over RS232 using the [Bogballe serial protocol](https://dam.bogballe.com/dmm3bwsv3/AssetStream.aspx?mediaformatid=10061&destinationid=10016&assetid=3488)

+This should work with all 3 Bogballe spreader controllers: TOTZ, ZURF and UNIQ.
+If you have any compatibility issues, please let me know.

 ## Instructions for use

-You will need a USB -> RS232 adapter and null modem cable to connect to the port on TOTZ/ZURF.
+You will need a USB -> RS232 adapter and null modem cable to connect to the port on TOTZ/ZURF/UNIQ.

 Ensure your computer has python installed.